slaclab/surf-tutorial/labs/02-AXI-stream_module/README.md

 ## Basics of AXI stream Flow Control

-All information below are copied from `Section 2.2.1 Handshake process` from the [AXI stream protocol specification](https://documentation-service.arm.com/static/642583d7314e245d086bc8c9?token=)
+All information below is copied from `Section 2.2.1 Handshake process` from the [AXI stream protocol specification](https://documentation-service.arm.com/static/642583d7314e245d086bc8c9?token=)

 The `TVALID` and `TREADY` handshake determines when information is passed across the